dCache/dcache-book2/intro.md

 Most cells communicate in such a way that they don't rely on in which domain they are running.
 This allows a site to move cells from one domain to another or to create new domain definitions with some subset of available cells.
 Although this is possible, it is rare that redefining domains or defining new domains is necessary.
 Starting or stopping domains is usually sufficient for managing load.

-![The DCACHE Layer Model]

-The layer model shown in [figure\_title] gives an overview of the architecture of the DCACHE system.

 Protocols Supported by DCACHE
 =============================